 With the festival season in summer, Edinburgh’s population almost doubles with half a million visitors coming into the city.
 And they are not only here to see festival shows – getting a table at a restaurant is almost impossible, tourist attractions have long queues, and accommodation providers are fully-booked.
 So why not come to Edinburgh when you can avoid the hustle and bustle.

-Scotland awaking from its winter sleep
+Scotland awakens from its winter sleep

 Enjoy the crocuses coming up on every little bit of city centre green, admire Princes Street glowing in pink (above) with the bloom of the cherry trees, or stroll along Jawbone Walk across the Meadows and watch Edinburgh’s flora come to life.
 The best place, however, to see the full impact of Spring is the Royal Botanic Garden!
-Just a 20 minute ride by public transport from the city centre, the gardens are a quiet oasis for everyone enthusiastic about flowers, plants or anything pretty in general (free entry).
+Just a 20-minute ride by public transport from the city centre, the gardens are a quiet oasis for everyone enthusiastic about flowers, plants or anything pretty in general (free entry).

 The locals go mad for Spring

 It might be only 2 degrees more than usual, but the locals take Spring very seriously.
 Even before the first ray of sunlight hits the floors, the Scots are already reserving their seats on every terrace in Edinburgh.
 A popular area for having a pint is Grassmarket with its pubs and bars.
 Try the terrace above street level along Victoria Street (Head up the stairs next to Swish) as a good spot for people-watching.
 Also, one of Edinburgh’s biggest parks – the Meadows – is a well-liked spot for catching some rays or lighting your first BBQ of the year.